 Victor M., SOC & Security Services Director at BEST, notes, “It provides security for the remote workers and it helps to improve enterprise security in a very easy way.
 We mainly enjoy web software protection capabilities.
 It prevents the end-users from getting into bad sites or sites that potentially could have malware or could be phishing.
 It helps end-users avoid the wrong sites.
 The solution works very smoothly.
 The user interface is good.”

-Cisco Umbrella is ranked 1st in Domain Name System (DNS) Security with 46 reviews while Palo Alto Networks DNS Security is ranked 5th in Domain Name System (DNS) Security with 4 reviews.
-Cisco Umbrella is rated 8.8, while Palo Alto Networks DNS Security is rated 9.0.
+Cisco Umbrella is ranked 1st in Domain Name System (DNS) Security with 48 reviews while Palo Alto Networks DNS Security is ranked 6th in Domain Name System (DNS) Security with 1 review.
+Cisco Umbrella is rated 8.8, while Palo Alto Networks DNS Security is rated 10.0.
 The top reviewer of Cisco Umbrella writes "We can see all of our locations in one place and only have to make changes once for all our locations".
-On the other hand, the top reviewer of Palo Alto Networks DNS Security writes "Mature with good scalability and an easy initial setup".
-Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Infoblox Advanced DNS Protection, Fortinet FortiGate SWG and Prisma Access by Palo Alto Networks, whereas Palo Alto Networks DNS Security is most compared with Infoblox Advanced DNS Protection, Infoblox BloxOne Threat Defense, F5 BIG-IP DNS, BlueCat DNS Edge and Akamai Enterprise Threat Protector.
-See our Cisco Umbrella vs. Palo Alto Networks DNS Security report.
+On the other hand, the top reviewer of Palo Alto Networks DNS Security writes "We can actively see how many thousands of malicious requests have gotten knocked down in the last day or week that we didn't know before".
+Cisco Umbrella is most compared with Zscaler Internet Access, Microsoft Defender for Cloud Apps, Fortinet FortiGate SWG, Infoblox Advanced DNS Protection and Prisma Access by Palo Alto Networks, whereas Palo Alto Networks DNS Security is most compared with Infoblox Advanced DNS Protection, EfficientIP DNS Firewall, Infoblox BloxOne Threat Defense, DNSFilter and F5 BIG-IP DNS.

 See our list of best Domain Name System (DNS) Security vendors.